d3cod3/GAmuza/README.md

 ## Modules

- * ARDUINO					- READY
+ * ARDUINO
- * AUDIO ANALYSIS 			- READY
+ * AUDIO ANALYSIS
- * COMPUTER VISION 			- working on it
+ * COMPUTER VISION from cameras (wrapped within a class and available from code)
- * OSC 						- NOT READY YET
+ * COMPUTER VISION from Kinect 	(wrapped within a class and available from code)	- WORKING ON IT
- * TIMELINE 				- READY
+ * TIMELINE

 # Known issues